MicrosoftDocs/VBA-Docs/outlook/Concepts/Getting-Started/support-for-keeping-add-ins-enabled.md

 The user has control over which add-ins run on their computer.
 Beginning with Office 2013, system administrators can configure an enhanced level of control for add-ins by using group policy.
 Group policy will always override user settings and users are prevented from changing add-in settings for add-ins that have been configured by the group policy "List of Managed Add-ins".

-The registry keys and settings are described in the following tables, using Outlook as an example:
+For Outlook, the registry keys and settings are described in the following tables.

 |**Name**|**Description**|
 |:-----|:-----|